LSSTDESC/desc-continuous-integration/docs/desc/build_package/document.rst

 Types of documentation come in many forms, some of the most common are:

+* **README**: Usually a simple markdown file, called ``README.md``, placed in the root directory of the Python package.
+It should contain a high-level overview of the software, and often also includes dependency requirements, and installation instructions.

 * **How-to guides / tutorials**: These guide the user to complete a task or a predetermined goal, demonstrating how one would use the software in typical scenarios. `Jupyter Notebooks <https://jupyter.org/>`__ are a great